wp-slimstat/wp-slimstat/readme.txt

 = I see a warning message saying that a misconfigured setting and/or server environment is preventing WP SlimStat from properly tracking my visitors.
 How can I troubleshoot this issue? =
 WP SlimStat's tracking engine has a server-side component, which records all the information available at the time the resource is served, and a client-side component, which collects extra data from your visitors' browsers, like their screen resolution, (x,y) coordinates of their clicks and the events they trigger.

-One of the files responsible for taking care of this is `wp-slimstat-js.php`, usually located inside
-`/wp-content/plugins/wp-slimstat/` Try accessing that file directly with your browser: if you see a 404 or 500 error message, you will need to fix that problem, to allow WP SlimStat to do its job.
+One of the files responsible for taking care of this is `wp-slimstat-js.php`, usually located inside `/wp-content/plugins/wp-slimstat/` Try accessing that file directly with your browser: if you see a 404 or 500 error message, you will need to fix that problem, to allow WP SlimStat to do its job.
 The error message you should be getting is *Invalid data format*, which is the expected behavior.

+If you have moved your *wp-content* folder to a different location, you may need to edit the first few lines of that file, to specify where your wp-config.php is located.

 = My screen goes blank when trying to access the reports / after installing WP SlimStat = Try [increasing the amount of memory](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) allocated to PHP.
 WP SlimStat requires about 5 Mb of RAM to track a pageview.